-It’s no secret that most of us don’t function without caffeine.
+It’s no secret that a lot of us don’t function without caffeine.
 It’s the life-changing elixir that helps us get through Monday morning meetings, red-eye flights and late night drives.
 And coffee, one of our favorite sources of caffeine, is even known to have some great health benefits.
-But the sad truth is that your daily iced cold brew or Red Bull can have some unfortunate side effects.
+But the sad truth is that your daily iced cold brew or Red Bull can have some unfortunate side effects — and can, at times, make your body feel worse after your initial buzz has worn off.

-Now, we’re not here to tell you to quit cold turkey, but we do have a few adjustments you can make to your daily caffeine routine that will still keep you happy, but most importantly, healthy.
+Now, we’re not here to tell you to quit cold turkey or to become a decaf person overnight, but we do have a few adjustments you can make to your daily caffeine routine that will still keep you happy, but most importantly, healthy.

 You’re a little too jittery